manalotoj/devops-workshop/tasks/10-IaC-Terraform.md

 terraform apply --auto-approve
 ```
-if using VS Code, follow instructions from https://docs.microsoft.com/en-us/azure/terraform/terraform-vscode-extension.
+if using VS Code, follow instructions from https://docs.microsoft.com/en-us/azure/terraform/terraform-vscode-extension - you only have to follow steps 1-4 under *Install the Azure Terraform Visual Studio Code extension*.
 5..
 Delete the resource group by running terraform destroy.
 Observe the output verify the results.
 6. Recreate the resource group by running terraform apply --auto-approve.
 Observe the output and verify the results.